Coping with Grief

 She is survived by three sons; Tommy (Pamela) Rancher, Pasadena, CA; Timothy (Rose) Rancher and Sedrick Holstick both of Gadsden, AL; two daughters; Bettye (Jesse) Walker, Dallas, TX; Rita (Aron) White of Gadsden,AL; two brothers; Alonzo “Doll” Peoples, Fayetteville, N.C. and Howard (Joetta) Peoples, Los Angeles, CA; special grandchildren, Blake (Chelsey) Morgan, Cassandra (Naji) Ridley, TeMeika (Waide) Franklin, Antonio Walker, Antonette Harwell, Rashad, Rasheed, and Jameelah Rancher, Tiffany and Latosha Adkins, and Jarius Perry; 20 great-grandchildren; 3 great-great-grandchildren; stepchildren, Robert (Sheila) Holston, Gadsden, AL; Otis Holstick, Kim and Charles Partlow III, and Paulette Wildy all of Georgia.
 Two sisters-in-law, Mattie Grady, Opelika, AL; and Fay Peoples, Long Beach, CA; The Butler family, a host of nieces, nephews, step-grandchildren, step-great-grandchildren, other family members, and many dear friends.

-in memory of Lillie Mae (Peoples) Holstick, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Lillie Mae (Peoples) Holstick, please visit our floral store.